idsdorisorg/DORISdays2025/README.md

 cd DORISdays2025
 ```

-2. Create a Virtual Environment (Optional)
+2. Create a Virtual Environment

 **Note that depending on your OS and setup, you may need to replace `python` with `python3`.**